Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Injection Studies

-In the next step, we test the behavior of the likelihoods in determining upper limits with a norm regularized clean map and its covariance matrix, Eqs.~\ref{eq:norm_gaussian_lkhd} \&~\ref{eq:UL_lkhd_L4}, and with upper limits derived from the conventional likelihood.
+In the next step, we test the behavior of the likelihoods in determining upper limits with a norm-regularized clean map and its covariance matrix [Eqs.~(\ref{eq:norm_gaussian_lkhd}) and~\ref{eq:UL_lkhd_L4})], and the behavior of conventional likelihood.
 The results are shown in Fig.~\ref{fig:UL_injection}.
-We create 3072 dirty map realizations injecting a point source having $\alpha=3$ power law in different pixels of a noise-only dirty map one by one resulting in a dirty map's SNR $\sim 2.5$ for each injection ( top-left figure in Fig.~\ref{fig:UL_injection}).
-To make the SNR $\sim 2.5$, few pixels would require negative (unphysical) power injection which we modify by setting zeros.
-These pixels appear as artifacts in the upper limit sky map with the conventional method (top-right figure in Fig.~\ref{fig:UL_injection}).
+We create 3072 dirty-map realizations injecting a point source with a $\alpha=3$ power law into different pixels of a noise-only dirty map one by one, resulting in dirty map SNR $\sim 2.5$ for each injection (top-left figure in Fig.~\ref{fig:UL_injection}).
+To obtain the dirty map SNR $\sim 2.5$, few pixels would require negative power injection, which would be unphysical, hence we set them to zero.
+These pixels appear as artifacts in the upper-limit sky map with the conventional method (top-right panel in Fig.~\ref{fig:UL_injection}).
 The obtained dirty maps are deconvolved using norm regularization with $\kappa_N=15$.
-The upper limits with $95\%$ confidence are calculated using all the three likelihoods.
-The top-right map of Fig.~\ref{fig:UL_injection} shows upper limits with the conventional method.
-The upper limits (middle-right map of Fig.~\ref{fig:UL_injection}) are derived using the clean map and its approximated NC matrix using Eq.~\ref{eq:UL_lkhd_L4}, and are expected to be larger due to the broadening of the likelihood caused by overestimated clean map variances.
-These upper limits are at a similar level as with the conventional method (see bottom histogram plot of Fig.~\ref{fig:UL_injection}) used in ~\cite{S5_Dir,O1paper,O2paper}, though the upper limit map is over-smoothed in the latter case.
-However, it is observed (with injections) that using a full covariance matrix in the likelihood (see Eq.~\ref{eq:UL_lkhd_L4}) does set stringent upper limits in comparison to a diagonal-only $\mathbf{\Gamma}_N$.
-The difference in the obtained upper limits (bottom-left map of Fig.~\ref{fig:UL_injection}) using the clean map with the exact diagonal of the clean map covariance matrix and the one using the conventional method shows large variation (see histogram plot of Fig.~\ref{fig:UL_injection}).
-In a few pixels, the former predicts stringent upper limits while the latter predicts loose upper limits, and in a few other pixels, the opposite behavior is noticed.
-The patterns in the upper limit map produced using the likelihood is consistent with that of injection.
-On the other hand, when we use the second method, the sky patterns are smoothed due to the effect of the broad point spread functions of the detector.
-The likelihood in Eq.~\ref{eq:UL_lkhd_L4} sets more stringent upper limits than using likelihood with diagonals of clean map covariance matrix only and is consistent with the conventional pipeline method as well.
-Hence, we recommend continuing to use this conventional method which is simple and giving a consistent upper limit after taking pixel-to-pixel covariance into account.
-Though there are few pixels ($\sim 2\%$) for which conservative $95\%$ upper limits are lower than the injected value (Fig.~\ref{fig:UL_injection}), this is consistent with the criteria for $95\%$ upper limits.
+The upper limits with $95\%$ confidence are calculated using all three likelihoods.
+The top-right panel of Fig.~\ref{fig:UL_injection} shows upper limits with the conventional method.
+The upper limits (middle-right panel of Fig.~\ref{fig:UL_injection}) are derived using the clean map and its approximated NCVM using Eq.~(\ref{eq:UL_lkhd_L4}), and are expected to be larger due to the broadening of the likelihood caused by overestimated clean-map variances.
+These upper limits are at a similar level as with the conventional method (see bottom histogram plot of Fig.~\ref{fig:UL_injection}) used in Refs.~\cite{S5_Dir,O1paper,O2paper}, though the upper limit map is over-smoothed in the latter case, due to the effect of the broad point spread functions of the detector pair.
+However, with the clean map, it is observed that using a full covariance matrix in the likelihood [see Eq.~(\ref{eq:UL_lkhd_L4})] does set stringent upper limits in comparison to a diagonal-only $\mathbf{\Gamma}_N$.
+The upper limit sky maps, one obtained using the clean map and the full NCVM (bottom-right panel of Fig.~\ref{fig:UL_injection}), show different patterns in the map, though, most importantly, the histograms plotted in Fig.~\ref{fig:UL_injection} are quite similar.
+In $\sim 9\%$ pixels, the former predicts stringent upper limits while the latter predicts loose upper limits, and in the other $\sim 9\%$ of pixels, the opposite behavior is noticed; $\sim 82\%$ of the histograms overlap.
+Though there are few pixels ($\sim 2\%$) for which conservative $95\%$ upper limits are lower than the injected value (Fig.~\ref{fig:UL_injection}), this is consistent with the criteria for $95\%$ upper limits. {\em Hence, we recommend continuing to use the conventional method which is simple and provides consistent upper limits taking only the diagonal elements of the pixel-to-pixel NCVM into account}.
+The $p$-value obtained by the conventional method through simulations can be used to claim a detection.